wikimedia/wikimedia-fundraising-dev/README.md

 (Note: If, instead of 127.0.0.1, you specify `localhost` as the database host, you may need to explicitly tell your MySQL client to connect using TCP.)

-The script `database-mysql.sh` opens a mysql shell directly on the database container.
+The script `database-mariadb.sh` opens a mariadb shell directly on the database container.
 Arguments passed to that script are added to the arguments passed to the command-line client.
-So, you can say, for example, `./database-mysql.sh civicrm` to directly access the civicrm database.
+So, you can say, for example, `./database-mariadb.sh civicrm` to directly access the civicrm database.

 ## XDebug